 In my humble opinion, creating Hidden Dependencies might be the worst thing you can do in Software Engineering.
-Claiming that “Hidden dependencies are bad” may sound like a trivial statement, but yet there are all around.
+Claiming that “Hidden dependencies are bad” may sound like a trivial statement, but yet they are all around.
 People know they should avoid them, but maybe sometimes they just don’t realize that they are creating a Hidden Dependency.
 Below is a modified example, based on real-life code I was looking at.

 Consider the following code.
 It shows general code that can call functions by enumerated values.
 Why is useful?
 For example, it can be a cumbersome way to implement “Polymorphism for the poor” by allowing a data object to express what function is adequate to act on it.
 Why not use a simple pointer to function?
 There are examples where the address is not known when the object is being constructed (e.g. an array of objetcts is built offline and are not part of the linkage process, or when one linkage unit (process) makes a call to another (ioctl)).
 Anyhow, it is valuable for the following example of Hidden Dependencies.